GoogleContainerTools/skaffold/docs/design_proposals/artifact-dependencies.md

   - image: run-image
   - image: skaffold-buildpacks
     buildpacks:
-      builder: "{{ .BUILDER_IMAGE }}"
+      builder: builder-image
-      runImage: "{{ .RUN_IMAGE }}"
+      runImage: run-image
     requires:
       - image: builder-image
-        alias: BUILDER_IMAGE
       - image: run-image
-        alias: RUN_IMAGE
 ```

 If there are any additional images in the `required` section it only enforces that they get built prior to the current image.
 However, the buildpacks builder cannot really reference them in any other way.

 ### Jib builder

 The Jib builder supports [changing the base image](https://cloud.google.com/java/getting-started/jib#base-image).
-We allow substituting the `required` image aliases with the image references in the specific builder `args` section.
-This will allow overriding the `jib.from.image` property that sets the base image.
+We add a new field `baseImage` to the builder definition that can be set to an `ArtifactDependency`'s `image` field.

 For Maven: